nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/network_element.md

   Network elements comprise devices, mapped subnets and mapped services.
   - Creating this resource with mapped_subnets generates a Mapped Subnet-type network element..
   - Creating this resource with mapped_service generates a Mapped Service-type network element.
-  - Creating this resource with owner_id and platform generates a Device-type network element.
 ---

 # Data Source (pfptmeta_network_element)